brainsatplay/brainsatplay/src/core/README.md

 ⚡ **Performant:** High-performance event-based logic using the [graphscript] library.

-🌐 **Social:** Derivative plugins can be published as NPM packages and registered on the [awesome-brainsatplay] library to be shared with the world.
+🌐 **Social:** Derivative plugins can be published as NPM packages and registered on the [plugins] library to be shared with the world.

 📜 **Radically Open:** This library is licensed under the AGPL license.
 All derivatives are also free and open-source software!